-All proceeds from the sale of the Truth and
+All proceeds from the sale of the Truth and Reconciliation Keepsake support the work of the quai-ni-mak is an Anishinaabemowin name meaning

 Remembering Will Shape Future Generations

 The Na-mi-quai-ni-mak (Anishinaabemowin meaning: "I remember them") Community Support Fund provides small grants to support community-based healing and remembrance.
 The name Na-mi-quai-nimak was given to the program by a residential school Survivor and Elder.